 Community Development Worker

-Sylvia is our Community Development Worker at Le Chéile.
+Sylvia is our Project Worker at Le Chéile.
 She has previous experience working in Residential Care and in therapeutic support for children and adolescents.
 She also has previous experience as an adult mental health recovery support worker.
 She has a B.A in Applied Social Studies and Social Care from L.I.T and a Postgraduate Diploma in Adult and Further Education from Mary Immaculate College.

 Sylvia is passionate about mental health, wellness and recovery, especially through self expression and creativity, having been a member of Le Chéile’s creative writing group.
 Sylvia’s own recovery journey was strongly supported through her love of education and music, especially the guitar and drums.
 She has facilitated groups in mindfulness, personal effectiveness and care skills.
 She is delighted to join the team at Le Chéile.